Our service now covers areas all across Canada

 As for its appearance, it can vary.
 Sometimes it’s recognized as having a colour closer to brown or gray, while it’s found to be more similar in hue to gold or silver.

-The presence of vermiculite is considered problematic due to the relatively high probability that it contains asbestos.
+The presence of this type of insulation material is considered problematic due to the relatively high probability that it contains asbestos.
 Indeed, it should be noted that a large proportion of the vermiculite used in Canada comes from an American mine (Libby, Montana).
 Moreover, about 70% of the vermiculite sold at that time came from this place.
 The mine in question contained an asbestos deposit, hence the contamination of this vermiculite.

 The insulation in question was called "Zonolite® Attic Insulation".
-Therefore, it’s first and foremost the presence of asbestos inside the vermiculite that’s the problem and not the insulation itself.
+Therefore, it’s first and foremost the presence of asbestos inside the insulation material that’s the problem and not the insulation itself.

 Aside from Zonolite brand insulation, asbestos can be found inside other materials: